Kizaki

 • JSONB file metadata on the owning row

-• a 3-step upload handshake
+• 3-step upload handshake

-• principal-bound pending uploads in __file_pending
+• Principal-bound pending uploads in __file_pending

-• presigned upload and download URLs
+• Presigned upload and download URLs

-• MIME validation in the runtime
+• MIME validation

-• entity-policy rechecks on confirm and download
+• Entity-policy rechecks on confirm and download

-• mock provider in dev, S3 presigner in configured environments
+• Mock provider in dev, S3 presigner in configured environments

-• use file when one row owns one uploaded file
+• Use file when one row owns one uploaded file

-• let entity deletion and cascade deletion drive file cleanup
+• Let entity deletion and cascade deletion drive file cleanup

 Network Policy